Searching for cases on the Odyssey docket

 Documents available to the public include:

-- Orders in some civil case types
+- Orders in many civil case types

 - Orders in appellate cases

 - Orders and other non-confidential documents in expungement cases that are either still pending or were denied

 - Motions and briefs filed by attorneys in appellate cases

 The additional documents available to authenticated attorneys generally include any document that is not confidential in any case that is not confidential.
 Further, attorneys may access all documents in cases in which they are the attorney of record, with few exceptions, such as the case being sealed.

 It is important to understand that the availability of documents is not necessarily retroactive.
 If a document isn't available as a link in the case summary, it simply isn't available online.
 If the document is a public record, you may contact the clerk's office in the county hearing the case to find out how to get a copy.

 Case details may include financial information for each party, including amounts owed, credits, and payments.
 Sometimes the balance due will not reflect the most recent payment information, charges, or interest that has accrued.
 For an official record of your financial balance in a case, please contact the clerk's office.